huoyo/ko-time/docs/v220/en/getstart.md

 ko-time.password=xxxx # password added in v2.0.2
-ko-time.param-analyse=true # param-analyse switch, default true. added in v2.0.8(you can see it when you dblclick on the method node) ko-time.saver=memory # a place to store data，options in {memory,database} default memory. added in v2.2.0-BETA ko-time.thread-num=2 # thread-num to to store data,default 2. this value is due to the performance of cpu and database.added in v2.2.0-BETA
+ko-time.param-analyse=true # param-analyse switch, default true. added in v2.0.8(you can see it when you dblclick on the method node) ko-time.saver=memory # a place to store data，options in {memory,database} default memory. added in v2.2.0-BETA ko-time.thread-num=2 # thread-num to to store data,default 2. this value is up to the performance of cpu and database.added in v2.2.0-BETA
 ```

 ## Visit

 > Notice：
-> 1.added above configurations，you need also add some dependencies about aop such as aspectj or spring-boot-starter-aop.
+> 1.after adding above configurations，you need also add some dependencies about aop such as aspectj or spring-boot-starter-aop.
 > 2.allow `/koTime` and `/koTime/**` to access you service without authorization
 > 3.stop here,you done all jobs.